civican/legisinfo/42-1/bills/C-30/bill_text.md

 ### Section 14.2

-The Governor in Council may make any regulations that the Governor in Council considers necessary for carrying out the purposes and provisions of **sections** 14.1 **and 14.11**.
+The Governor in Council may make any regulations that the Governor in Council considers necessary for carrying out the purposes and provisions of sections 14.1 and 14.11.

 ### Section 14.3